KENTON NEIGHBORHOOD ASSOCIATION BYLAWS

 a) Proposed amendments to these Bylaws shall be submitted in writing to the Bylaws Committee not less than fourteen (14) days prior to the next general membership meeting, at which time the Bylaws Committee will introduce said proposals with their recommendations.
 These proposed amendments to the Bylaws shall be voted on at the following general membership meeting.

-b) Adoption and amendments to these Bylaws shall require a two thirds vote by the members present at a general meeting.
+b) Adoption and amendments to these Bylaws shall require a two-thirds vote by the KNA Members present at a general meeting.
+A Quorum is twenty-five Members.